AnselmoGPP/Learn_Computer_Science/topics/computer_graphics/vulkan_fundamentals.md

 ### Starting

-Vulkan is a C API for computer graphics and computing.
+Vulkan is a C API for computer graphics and computing on GPUs.
 It's heavily typed (each enum is separate, and returned handles are opaque 64-bit handles so they are typed on 64-bit).
 Most functions take big structures as parameters instead of basic types.

 First, create a `VkInstance` (Vulkan instances don't know about each other) and specify simple information (layers, extensions...).
 Use it to examine available GPUs,  with `VkEnumeratePhysicalDevices()` and check their properties (`vkGetPhysicalDeviceProperties()`) and features (`vkGetPhysicalDeviceFeatures()`).
 Then, take one `VkPhysicalDevice` and use it for creating a `VkDevice` (handle for the GPU you'll use).
 Note: A `VkInstance` can have many `VkPhysicalDevices`, while each one can have many `VkDevices`.